ettolrahc97/LA-Crime-Data-Analysis-Project/README.md

 * **Geographic Crime Patterns:** Analyzing the area with the highest number of crimes based on the date occurred.
 * **Time-Related Patterns:** Analyzing the average time to report a crime.

-The Pandas code used to inspect and clean the data for this analysis can be found [here](Understand_and_Prepare_data.ipynb).
+The Python (Pandas) code used to inspect and clean the data for this analysis can be found [here](Understand_and_Prepare_data.ipynb).

-The Pandas code regarding various business questions can be found here[].
+The Python (Pandas, Matplotlib) code regarding various business questions can be found here[].

-The visualizations used to report and explore patterns by time and location can be found here[].
+The Tableau dashboard used to report and explore patterns by time and location can be found here[].

 # Data Structure & Initial Checks
 LA Crime database structure as seen below consists of one table with a total row count of records.
 A description of each column is as follows: